cultureandempire/cultureandempire.github.io/cande.md

 Perpetual war.
 It is straight out of George Orwell's 1984, and as a technique, it is working well.
 The War on Terror has given us a tame media that precisely reports the official line, no more or less, and investigates only superficially the inner corruption of the state.
 However, Orwell did not predict the Internet and how far it would devalue traditional media and propaganda.

-I think the whistleblower is becoming the martyred saint of the Internet, the ultimate Original Poster, bringing us fresh and exciting content at enormous self-sacrifice.
+I think the whistle blower is becoming the martyred saint of the Internet, the ultimate Original Poster, bringing us fresh and exciting content at enormous self-sacrifice.
 The way we view people such as Manning, Snowden, and Assange will be a litmus test of where we stand with respect to the future: for, or against.

 ### Freedom to Share